jadicodes/enjerneering-ui-builder/Documentation/Development.md

 # Secondary: ***WebInfoVeiwer Project***

 ## Folder Structure
-### The 'main' Folder holds the Main 'index.js' File which Runs the Express Viewer
+### The app folder holds the main pages that are running, as well as many components
+- the pages that are shown are the 'page.tsx' within the folders from app/... to app/viewer/[projectId]/[pageTitle]
+  - pages in between these two folders redirect you either back to the main page.tsx, or to the full viewer depending on the information given
-- HTML Code strings are stored within public/componentHTML/...
+- Components and their data files are stored within app/_sections/... for each component
-  - content folder has files which hold the code which takes in data from supabase and inputs it into HTML code that can be displayed
-  - style folder has files that hold classes that return a string that is used as the CSS for the express output
-- Most Code is within those few files, with the additional files/folders being there to allow the app to run as a whole
+- Helper files are held within different places depending on what they help with
+  - Button helper files are within app/_sections/ButtonActions and aap/_sections/types for example

 ## Important Files
+- The .env file holds all of the important information that will be used to pull and push data correctly.
-- The supabase folder holds the supabase URL and Key within the server and client files
+- The supabase folder holds the server and client files
 - package.json holds the dependencies to be installed using npm and the premade scripts to run different testing environments

 # How to Test
-- Run 'npm run viewer' in the VSCode terminal, which will make the localhost link active, so it can be redirected to by the main project
+- Run 'npm run dev' in the VSCode terminal, which will make the localhost link active, so it can be used for debugging
+  - The UI Builder project uses the vercel hosted Web Viewer, which doesn't require running the local
-- In this viewer environment, you can either go through the Enjerneering app and be linked to it from the 'Save and View Webpage' Button in builder or use localhost:4000/${projectID} for whatever project you want to test from supabase
+- In this viewer environment, you will be taken to a debug page, which allows you to enter the projectId for whatever project you want to test from supabase, and give you the rendered webpage in the viewer.
     - This testing would be to Manually see that the information is correct for the project details and web elements that were added in builder if you click into the viewer using the 'Go to Viewer' button
 - To get a live test coverage report, run 'npx vitest run --coverage'.
 This will give an in-depth breakdown as to what lines, functions, and files are tested vs what is not tested.